Colorado SB25-003 · In effect since August 1, 2026

 Is Colorado banning AR-15s?

 No. SB25-003 does not ban ownership of AR-pattern or other semi-automatic rifles.
-It adds an eligibility-card and safety-course requirement before you can buy or transfer a covered firearm on or after August 1, 2026.
+It adds an eligibility-card and safety-course requirement before you can buy or transfer a covered firearm.
 Firearms you already own are unaffected.

 Does a hunter-education card mean I can skip the course?

 No. A hunter-ed card does not exempt you.
 It qualifies you for the shorter 4-hour Basic course instead of the 12-hour Extended course.
-You still have to complete the course and pass the exam at 90%.
+You still complete the course and pass at 90%.

 Which comes first — the course or the sheriff?

 The sheriff comes first.
-You apply through your county sheriff’s office and, if approved, they issue your Firearms Eligibility Card.
+You apply through the state portal and your county sheriff, and if approved they issue your Firearms Safety Course Eligibility Card.
 That card is what makes you eligible to take the safety course.
-When you pass the course, your certificate is what makes you eligible to buy.
+When you pass, you’re eligible to buy.

 I already own a covered rifle.
 Do I need to do anything?